 We raise the following animals at Blackview and it’s partner farms: Beef and Dairy cows, Pigs, and Poultry.
 The species all work together like a team.
 By grazing, the cattle turn over nutrients, enrich the soil, and even sequester carbon.
 The birds “disinfect” the fields by eating the bugs and adding manure to the ground.

-You will also find heritage pigs here – grazing the pastures by summer and feasting on apples by fall.
+Pigs graze pastures in summer and forage on apples and nuts in the fall.
 It is very important to allow the pigs to express their “pigness” and manage them outdoors.
-Pork takes on “notes” from the food they eat – their diet translates into what you taste.
-Our pigs are supplemented with non-gmo grains but are given free choice pasture to roam and eat; as well as apples and nuts as the natural feed intake.
+It is a difference you can taste.
+Pork takes on “notes” from the food they eat – their diet literally translates into what you taste.

 Bill & Michelle Parke

 “You, as a food buyer, have the distinct privilege of proactively participating in shaping the world your children will inherit.”

 ― Joel Salatin, Holy Cows and Hog Heaven: The Food Buyer’s Guide to Farm Friendly Food